 - Leadership development programs needed to be developed based on the specifics of the cultural sector.

 - Younger people often found it difficult and receive little support to build capacity needed for responsible positions and functions.

-Upon sharing these results with wider European partnes, we have come to believe this is not only a question for Sweden but that we could identify the same need for building cultural leadership capacity in a changing society around Europe.
+Upon sharing these results with wider European partnes, we came to believe this was not only a question for Sweden but that we could identify the same need for building cultural leadership capacity in a changing society around Europe.
 As a result, the European Cultural Leadership programme was born, a partnership between Nätverkstan, Trans Europe Halles, Olivearte Cultural Agency and ENCATC to develop a course in cultural leadership relevant to the needs and future development of the arts and culture sector in Europe.

-Aims, Objectives and Activities:
+Aims, Objectives and Activities